joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 The Transmission Control Protocol (TCP) provides a way to exchange messages over a persistent network connection.
 TCP guarantees that any messages sent arrive in the correct order (barring major network problems).
-TCP connections require a “client” and a “server.”
+TCP connections require a "client" and a "server."
 Flash Player can create client sockets.
 Adobe AIR can, additionally, create server sockets.

 The following ActionScript APIs provide TCP connections: